luislopez-dev/GraphQL-Ecommerce-API/README.md

 * PORT=  This is the port number for running the Node.js server.

 * SET_GRAPHIQL= Boolean variable for enabling GraphiQL IDE.

+* SECRET_KEY= This is your secret key for generating JWT tokens.

 You can start the API server by running `npm start`